 This is something that I’ve never tried but I know it could be very interesting to do.
 Many bloggers self-publish their eBooks (Amazon is a great point to start) and sell additional and valuable information to their readers for a decent price.
 If you’re good in your niche or you just represent an authority elsewhere, publishing an eBook could be a very effective way to create a passive income stream.

-Many people believe that nobody would donate anything for them.
-If you believe that, is because you don’t even like your content.
+Many people believe that nobody would donate anything to them.
+If you believe that, it is because you don’t even like your content.
 If you think your content is great enough, and your readers love it, then asking for a Donation could work.
 A very interesting example is The Oatmeal, who raised a lot of money ($1,370,511) from a donation for a Tesla Museum.
 The key here was to create great content (comics in this case) and then appeal to your readers for help.
 When you’ve got that kind of power, you’ve owned the internet.

 9. Create a Job Board

 If you’re an authority on the niche and you’ve got great exposure on your site, creating a job board could be an awesome idea to create a passive income and monetize your blog.
 People will post jobs on your board for an amount of money, and you’ll help more people to get a decent job and increase the overall quality of the niche.
 Creating a Job Board isn’t that difficult.
-To achieve a high rank authority is the challenge.
+To achieve a high-rank authority is the challenge.

 10. Create your own product or service